-29.11.
+28.11.
 Article 9 - Removal from Office

-Members can and will be removed from office for unexcused absences from official meetings, nonperformance, or non-participation in Student Councils activities and events.
+Members can and will be removed from office for unexcused absences from official meetings, non-performance, or non-participation in Student Councils activities and events.
 Also, members can be removed if they fail to maintain their CGPA.
 The removal will be made official by the University Senate and this official removal will be communicated in official letter to the Chairman of the Board of Trustees.

-30. Learning Resource Centre
+29. Learning Resource Centre

 Canadian University Dubai encourages students to use the materials that are available in the Learning Resource Centre (LRC) for independent learning, research needs or personal improvement.
-Accesses to the LRC, loan of materials or electronic resources are available to all Canadian University Dubai students, faculty and staff.

-The Learning Resource Centre is located at the ground floor of Building A of the university campus.
+Access to the LRC, loan of materials or electronic resources is available to all Canadian University Dubai students, faculty and staff.
+The Learning Resource Centre is located on the ground floor of Hall A of the university campus.

-The LRC houses print collection of books, journals, newspapers and a wide range of electronic resources: access to over 52,000 e-journals, over 494,000 e-books, 16,000 electronic videos, 2 million electronic images, access to 1.4 million titles of electronic Theses/Dissertations, over 300,000 accesses to Company Reports and Data.
-These electronic resources can be access on and off campus 24/7.
+The LRC houses a print collection consisting of books, journals, newspapers, and a wide range of electronic resources: access to over 36,800 e-journals, over 200,000 e-books, over 369,000 Company Reports and Data, access to country reports, Thesis and Dissertations, Conference proceedings, videos, etc. These electronic resources are accessible on and off campus 24/7.